-Finally home, he lugged the boxes one by one up the stairs, and dragged them into his humble abode.
-Taking out the bottles, Leonard lined them up one by one, on the narrow kitchen counter, organizing them by types of liquor.
-He smiled with delight as he examined some of the rarer items he had scored.
+Finally home, he lugged the boxes one at a time up the stairs, and dragged them into his humble abode.
+Taking out the bottles, Leonard lined them up on the narrow kitchen counter, organizing them by types of liquor.
+He smiled with delight as he examined the rare items he had scored.
 When he was finished, he picked up an old fashioned rotary phone and dialed.
 His hand trembled as he stuttered into the mouthpiece, “Hello, hello, Lucia?
 It’s me, Leonard.
 I’ve got a haul for you.”
 He paused, listening intently to the voice on the other end of the line.
-He ran his fingers thru his thick silver hair, smiling and closing his eyes.
-“Yes, yes, I got the white chartreuse you’ve been searching for.”
+He ran his fingers thru his hair, smiling and closing his eyes.
+“Yes, yes, I got the White Chartreuse you’ve been searching for.”
 He held is breath for her reaction, which was better than he had anticipated.
-He laughed out loud with excitement.
-“Yes, I’ll bring it downtown, along with the gins, some good ones, I think, as well as a fine bourbon.
+He laughed out loud, giddy with excitement.
+“Yes, yes, I’ll bring it downtown, along with the gins, some good ones, I think, as well as a fine bourbon.
 I did you proud, ma’am.
 You won’t be disappointed, I promise.”
-He hung up the phone and started whistling aloud as he sorted through the bottles, selecting 7 particular, and after a pause, adding an 8th.
+He hung up the phone and started whistling aloud as he sorted through the bottles, selecting 7, then after a pause, adding an 8th.
 He placed them carefully into one of the smaller boxes, and headed out once again.

 She gently squeezed his arm, and offered him a drink.
 “Perhaps a glass of champagne to celebrate the occasion?”
 Why not, he thought.
 After a pause, her eyes lit up as she caressed the rare liquor sitting in front of them, “perhaps we should share a thimble of the white chartreuse instead!”
-He agreed, and she called over to the barmaid to bring her a shot glass.
+He agreed, and she called over to the barmaid to bring her a petite shot glass.
 She cautiously opened the beautiful vintage bottle and gingerly poured a minuscule amount of the pale yellow liquor.
+It glowed phosphorescent in the low light.
 She lifted the glass towards Leonard’s lips, and he took a tiny sip, savoring the heady herbal flavors.
 She followed his lead, closing her eyes as she took a delicate taste, her full pink lips barely touching the glass.
 Suddenly, Leonard’s breath got caught in his throat, and she too began to gasp for air.
 Her eyes grew large with fright, and he stared back at her unable to speak.